Everybody's Angel: Background

-Release and reception
+Release

 The album sold moderately well in Europe, but there was an evident decline in sales in comparison with Tikaram's previous albums, and in most territories this was the singer's last album to achieve a chart placing, including the USA.
 Everybody's Angel debuted and peaked at #19 in the UK, and achieved similar top 20 placings around Europe, but fell off the charts pretty quickly.
 In the USA, it peaked at a low #142.

-Reviews were mixed, but generally found the record more inspired than her second album The Sweet Keeper.
-Most of the reviews also noted a strong Van Morrison influence on the sound of the album.

 Two singles were released off the album.
 The lead single "Only the Ones We Love", with backup vocals by Jennifer Warnes, did not become a substantial hit and only peaked at #69 in the UK.
 The second single, a re-recorded "I Love the Heaven's Solo" with a gospel choir, did not chart at all.
 The album track "Deliver Me" was touted as a possible third single (or US-only single) as it was getting a good response, but no release ever came to be.